starikcetin/Learning-Unity-ECS/README.md

-***This repository is outdated due to API depreciation.
-I am working on a couple of new projects that employ the new APIs.
-I will put a link to the new repository here once it is ready.
-Therefore, this repository is now read-only.***
+**New repository with up-to-date examples: [Learning-Unity-ECS-2](https://github.com/starikcetin/Learning-Unity-ECS)**

+_This repository is outdated due to API depreciation.
+Please visit the [Learning-Unity-ECS-2](https://github.com/starikcetin/Learning-Unity-ECS) repository for the examples with the up-to-date API._

+---

 # Learning Unity ECS #
 This repository includes a bunch of small Unity projects in which I explore and learn Unity's new ECS and Job System.